Your breasts during nursing

 If you use nursing pads, choose cotton or disposable ones without a plastic lining and be sure to change them often.

 A daily shower or bath is all you need to keep your breasts clean.
 Creams, ointments and other products are not necessary.
 Washing your hands with soap and water before nursing is the best way to prevent infections.

 Having your milk “come in” is a normal phase of milk production.
 Between the second and the fifth day after delivery, your breasts become warmer, the appearance of the milk changes and production increases rapidly.
 Most women also find that their breasts become larger.

 Some women experience no discomfort when their milk comes in.
 But for most women it can be uncomfortable, especially if their breasts become engorged and firm to the touch.
 To ease the discomfort, which generally lasts from 24 to 48 hours, thorough and frequent feedings (8 times or more during a 24-hour period) are recommended at regular intervals, both day and night.

 Your baby will generally want to nurse more often during this phase, which will ease the discomfort in your breasts and help him gain weight.

 What if he has difficulty latching on because the breast is too firm, or your breasts become painful?
-You’ll find advice in the table entitled Engorgement.
+You’ll find advice in the table entitled Painful breast.

-Milk production is a matter of supply and demand.
-The more your breasts are stimulated, the more milk they’ll produce.
+Milk production is a matter of supply and demand: the more milk is removed from your breasts, the more milk they will produce.

 To get milk production off to a good start during the first few days